GreenAsJade/react-dynamic-help/README.md

 Things to do:

  - Set props on Items to select the placement relative to the target

+ - Support showing multiple Help Items at a single step in the flow.

  - Have the standard Help Item layout be more "callout like", so it indicates clearly what the target is.